tristanphan/miru/README.md

 5. Open `ios/Runner.xcodeproj` in Xcode
 6. Set the scheme to `Runner > My Mac (Designed for iPad)`
 7. Press Run
-8. Copy `~/Library/Developer/Xcode/DerivedData/Runner-cmyiaqkfspsbjsdtjdbkahptzvrh/Build/Products/Debug-iphoneos/.XCInstall/Miru.app` to `/Applications/`
+8. When the app opens, ⌘-click the app in the dock to get the Miru.app file
-    - Use `~/Library/Developer/Xcode/DerivedData/Runner-cmyiaqkfspsbjsdtjdbkahptzvrh/Build/Products/Release-iphoneos/.XCInstall/Miru.app` if you are compiling in Release mode
+9. Copy Miru.app to /Applications/

 ## Android Notes